Robbing The Link Vault orange

 Head to Google Image search, click on the camera sign, and then paste the image URL into the box that says ā€œPaste image URL.ā€

-Clicking ā€œSearch by Imageā€ will bring up all the search results with the same image.
+Clicking ā€œSearch by Imageā€ will bring up all the search results that contain the same image.
 If the author uses the image when guest posting, you will see all the places where they have been published.

 You'll come across many websites that offer guest posting opportunities.
 Add the ones you like to your outreach list.

-If your competitors are generating spammy links that donā€™t drive results, copying their backlink strategies will result in the same thing.
+If your competitors are generating spammy links that donā€™t drive results, copying their backlink strategies will tank your own link-building strategy.

 You can use several signs to differentiate high-quality backlink opportunities from spammy ones.